tesselle/alkahest/README.md

 ## Overview

-Pre-Process XY Data from Experimental Methods. **alkahest** is a lightweight, dependency-free toolbox for pre-processing XY data from experimental methods (i.e. any signal that can be measured along a continuous variable).
-It provides methods for baseline correction, smoothing, normalization and integration.
+**alkahest** is a lightweight, dependency-free toolbox for pre-processing XY data from experimental methods (i.e. any signal that can be measured along a continuous variable).
+It provides methods for baseline estimation and correction, smoothing, normalization, integration and peaks detection.

 ## Installation